SpikingNetwork/TrainSpikingNet.jl/README.md

 Ni = ceil(Int, Ncells*0.5)
 ```

 Initialize a model with random weights.
-If the full path to a JLD2 file
-containing the synaptic targets is not specified with the `-x` flag,
+By default, artificial synaptic
-artificial targets will be generated consisting of sinusoids.
-The results
+targets will be generated consisting of sinusoids.
+Optionally, specify the
-are stored in several JLD2 files alongside "param.jl":
+full path to a JLD2 file containing either the desired synaptic targets or
+the corresponding spike rates using the `-x` and `-s` flags, respectively
+(but not both!).
+Spike rates will be converted to synptic currents using
+the method of Ricciardi (XXXX).
+In all cases, the synaptic targets are
+stored in "xtarg.jld2", which can be subsquently referenced using `-x`.

 ```
 $ tbn.sh init -t auto ~/data